damphon/L2Test/README.md

 #   10 - The results should be saved and easily retrievable at a later date by management for anyone who has taken the test.
 #
 #Development Notes
+#   09/09/2016 - Test now grades correctly even if no answeres are selected.
+Showed test to Levi, updated TODO list.
+#   09/09/2016 - Test now grades correctly but fails if there are no answeres selected.
+#   08/28/2016 - Test now grades itself and saves page as html page.
+The grading and formatting need to be worked on.
+#   08/27/2016 - Post goes through successfuly, no longer posting [null] for selected answeres.
 #   08/06/2016 - Submit button on test page grades test and saves results as w seperate page that management can look up at any time.
 #   07/30/2016 - Test page works with new database structure and can now post selected answeres back to the server.
 #   07/29/2016 - Fixed auto fill options on question edit screen.